msimecek/Azure-Speech-CLI/README.md

 If you specify `--file-name` this value will be used for the output file (with extension given by format).

+If you don't specify `--out-dir` current working directory will be used.

 To update name or description of batch transcription, use the **update** command:

 ```